Skip to Content

 On the other hand…

-The Truma AquaGo Comfort we had installed in our Newmar Mountain Aire claims a minimum of 0.33-gallon-per-minute flow, which would be great if true.
+The Truma AquaGo Comfort we had installed in our former motorhome claims a minimum of 0.33-gallon-per-minute flow, which would be great if true.
 But we tested it ourselves, and it worked fine down to 0.25 GPM!
 How many products exceed the manufacturer’s claims?!

-That low flow rate means we can take a nice hot shower at our usual 1/3 GPM rate with no compromises.
-We LOVE using the Truma AquaGo, which is far superior to any tanked model we’ve ever seen.
+That low flow rate meant we could take a nice hot shower at our usual 1/3 GPM rate with no compromises.
+We became big fans of the Truma AquaGo, which is far superior to any tanked model we’ve ever seen.
 It’s also far easier to clean and winterize.

 Comfort mode requires running up less water (great for boondocking).
 Eco mode saves propane by using NO propane unless hot water is needed at that moment.
 But that does mean having to run the water a little longer to get hot water up to the shower (not a problem at a full hookup).
 For more details, see our guide to RV water heaters.